acraugh/pds4-context-products/README.md

 request** button.
 Or use this shortcut:
 [Create a PR on the Context Product Repo](https://github.com/NASA-PDS/pds4-context-products/compare).

-You should see something very much like this:
+You will probably see something very much like this:

 ![Pull Request Display](images/PR-HowTo-1.png)
 The grey bar provides two drop-down menu bottons.
-Once of these is labeled "base: main".
+One of these is labeled "base: main".
 This is where we want our changes to end up - the main branch of the NASA-PDS repo.
 Next to this is an arrow that points to the left, indicating that changes will be pulled from the right to the left.
 The other drop-down, on the right, is labeled "compare: main", and if you click on